dojo/docs/dojox/widget/Roller.rst

         });
     </script>

-Or, create one entirely programatically, by passing an ``items:`` Array
+Or, create one entirely programmatically, by passing an ``items:`` Array

 .. code-block :: javascript